mateus558/UFJF-Machine-Learning-Toolkit/README.md

 It's not intended to be just a collection of algorithms, but also to auxiliate and create a pattern in future ML algorithms implementations through a set of interconected modules that can be used in most ML projects.<br />

+## Documentation
+You can find the documentation at the project page: [UFJF-MLTK](https://mateus558.github.io/UFJF-MLTK/index.html). <br />
+And for examples and other information you can access the [wiki](https://github.com/mateus558/Machine-Learning-Toolkit/wiki).

 ## Requirements
 * meson >= 0.56
 * g++ >= 7